Reflux Relief: Foods for Soothing Acidic Discomfort

 • Fried and fatty foods: These foods can relax the lower esophageal sphincter (LES), allowing stomach acid to flow back into the esophagus.

-• Carbonated beverages: Carbonated drinks like soda and sparkling water can increase gas production and put pressure on the LES, to acid reflux.
+• Carbonated beverages: Carbonated drinks like soda and sparkling water can increase gas production and put pressure on the LES, leading to acid reflux.

 Are there any lifestyle changes that can help with acid reflux?